 Dine inside, surrounded by towering palms, or enjoy the outdoor terrace overlooking the park.

 It’s a great place to grab a coffee or a glass of wine.
-They also had some pretty decent vegetarian options, something that wasn’t too easy to find in many places in Vienna.
+They also had some pretty decent vegetarian options, which weren’t too easy to find in many places in Vienna.

 If the Innere Stadt is home to old Vienna, then Leopoldstadt, just across the canal, is the younger, cooler neighbour.
 Vienna’s 2nd district is a cool part of town to explore.